Blue Springs Manatee Tours

 Private Tours

-We offer paddle boards, and solo and tandem kayaks for our private tours with a four person minimum
+We offer paddle boards, and solo and tandem kayaks for our private tours with a four-person minimum

-There are no refunds and no rescheduling without a 24 hour cancellation notice.
+There are no refunds and no rescheduling without a 24-hour cancellation notice.

-Any and all cancellations by Kayaking Florida due to weather or for any reason, the customer will receive a full refund of all charges.
+Any cancellations by Kayaking Florida due to weather or for any reason, the customer will receive a full refund of all charges.
 You will be notified by email and text of weather updates and in the event of a cancellation of this tour.

 A Note from the Owner